 The smallest of these species is the Eurasian Pygmy Owl.
 Despite its small size this species is a voracious, mainly diurnal hunter, and often hangs around bird feeders and hunts in a fashion like that of small hawks.
 Another small owl species here is the Boreal (Tengmalm's) Owl.
 This species can be incredibly elusive, and our best bet will be to observe this species near nest sites.
+The next species on the owl size-scale is Northern Hawk-Owl.
+This striking species is a real star of the taiga forest and it is often seen on roadside wires scanning the grasses for small mammals.
+It is one of the few owls to be solely diurnal and this will help us locate this species.
+Within the same habitat as the hawk-owl, we should also come across both Long-eared Owl and Short-eared Owl.
+All three of these birds prefer slightly more open forested areas with nearby grassland to hunt.

-The tiny Eurasian Pygmy Owl is a fearsome predator, its small size not hindering it from being an effective hunter in the dense Finnish forests (photo Jari Peltomäki).
+The tiny Eurasian Pygmy Owl is a fearsome predator.
+Its small size not hindering it from being an effective hunter in the dense Finnish forests (Photo Jari Peltomäki).